Wade’s 101: Haiku retrospective 52

 enough money, not enough

-time to get all done. - friday lunch break
+time to get all done.

 The pair bonded through